Melton Building Society

-The Melton is a building society based in Melton Mowbray, Leicestershire in the East Midlands.
-The Melton was established in 1875 and is one of the oldest surviving building societies in the United Kingdom with over 65,000 members.
+The Melton Building Society is a building society based in Melton Mowbray, Leicestershire in the East Midlands.
+It was established in 1875.
 It provides mortgages, savings, insurance and investment products from its principal office and three branches in Melton Mowbray, Oakham and Grantham.
-The society has a subsidiary, named MBS Lending Limited, which provides mortgage finance to customers who do not meet the criteria to become society members and accounts for approximately 14% of total outstanding loans (December 2015).

-The Melton is a mutual organisation owned by its more than 40,000 members.
 The Society is a member of the Building Societies Association.
+Melton Building Society is a mutual organisation owned by its more than 40,000 members.